-- (a) The Manager is the UK AIFM of the Trust for the purposes of the UK AIFM regime. - (b) The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
-In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+- (a) The Manager is the AIFM of the Trust for the purposes of the UK AIFM regime. - (b) The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules. - (c) The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately

-- (c) The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the the UK AIFM regime. - 5.1.13 In accordance with the FCA Rules and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.1.14 The Manager has delegated the investment management of the Trust to the Investment Managers, who in turn execute decisions to deal on behalf of the Trust.
-Please refer to paragraph 7.1.5 for information of the Investment Manager's execution policies.
+- operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the AIFM regime. - (d) In accordance with the FCA Rules and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.1.12 The Manager has delegated the investment management of the Trust to the Investment Managers, who in turn execute decisions to deal on behalf of the Trust.
+Each Investment Manager is required to comply with its own execution policy.
+A copy of each Investment Manager's execution policy may be available on the respective Investment Manager's website (listed in Appendix 7) or on request from the Manager.